jamessimeao/quantifier-elimination-RAG/README.md

-C code for quantifier elimination in Real Algebraic Geometry using the FLINT (Fast Library for Number Theory).
+C code for quantifier elimination in Real Algebraic Geometry using FLINT (Fast Library for Number Theory).